ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmap.md

    - [ ] Create a user guide with screenshots and examples
    - [ ] Add FAQ section for common issues and questions

+[ ] Improve developer documentation
+   - [ ] Document the project architecture and design decisions
+   - [ ] Create contribution guidelines for new developers
+   - [ ] Add setup instructions for development environments

 [ ] Update placeholder links
    - [ ] Replace example.com links in about.py with actual resources
    - [ ] Add links to relevant documentation and tutorials